MBA vs MS Business Analytics vs MS Data Science – Tips for Choosing the Right Program

 In Australia, if you are opting for 1-year or 18-month programs, you won’t be eligible to apply for post-study work permit.
 Your Master’s program needs to be of at least 2-year duration.
 Canada would be a nice study abroad destination as there are few elite universities that offer MBA and MS Business Analytics.
 Besides, Canada also offers a relaxed stay-back option to look for employment.

 France has got quite a few top business schools – INSEAD, HEC Paris, ESCP Paris, ESSEC, EDHEC, Grenoble to name a few.
 Additionally, France allows international students to stay and work in the country for 2 years after Masters.
-Read more about the Post Study Work and Work Permit rules.

 MBA vs MS Business Analytics: Thoughts by Ajay Singh, Founder & CEO Stoodnt, Inc.

 MBA and MS – Both are graduate degrees; hence give you specialization in either business area or business analytics.
 Business Analytics has a huge opportunity given the exponential growth in digital platform and data.
 If someone enjoys analytics and data, better for them to do MS in Business Analytics unless you get into a top business program.
-Top business programs give you more flexibility to go in marketing, financial services or a particular area you may be interested in.
+Top business programs give you more flexibility to go into marketing, financial services or a particular area you may be interested in.
 Here are a few pros and cons for both.